 You can always assign yourself as your company’s registered agent.
 All you have to do is live in the same state as your business, which means your permanent physical address must be in that state as well.

-However, as mentioned, this can be very stressful and add on to your existing duties such that it's easy to become overwhelmed.
-This path is only recommended for single-member LLCs or smaller companies that may not have the cash to hire a . third party registered agent.
+As previously noted, this can lead to considerable stress and further responsibilities, potentially leading to a sense of being overwhelmed.
+This path is only recommended for single-member LLCs or smaller companies that may not have the cash to hire a third-party registered agent.

 This being said, there are some key qualities you should look for in any worthwhile registered agent.
 A great registered agent should be:

-- Experienced in accounting and bookkeeping as disciplines.
-Lots of registered agent work involves looking over financial information or official business documents.
+• Experienced in accounting and bookkeeping as disciplines.
+A significant portion of registered agent tasks includes reviewing financial data and official business records.
 Having a keen eye and excellent organizational skills are also important

-- Dedicated.
-A good registered agent should be as dedicated a part of your business as any other official employee.
+• Dedicated.
+A good registered agent should be as dedicated to your business as any other official employee.
 After all, they may need to provide regular news to company executives and work during normal business hours for your company

-. third party registered agent services can provide registered agents that are flexible enough to fit your company's schedule, are experienced enough to provide all major duties, and who are professionals through and through.
+Third-party registered agent services can provide registered agents that are flexible enough to fit your company's schedule, are experienced enough to provide all major duties, and are professionals through and through.

 What Happens if You Don't Have a Registered Agent?